jdbctemplatemapper/jdbctemplatemapper/README.md

  public class Product {
      // @Id annotation is required.
      // For auto increment database id use @Id(type=IdType.AUTO_INCREMENT)
      // For non auto increment id use @Id.
-In this case you will have to manually set id value before invoking insert().
+In this case you will have to manually set the id value before invoking insert().

      @Id(type=IdType.AUTO_INCREMENT)
      private Integer id;

      @Column(name="product_name")
      private String name;                    // will map to product_name column in table

      @Column
      private LocalDateTime availableDate;    // will map to column available_date by default

      @Column
      private Double price;                   // will map to price column